An executive take on delivering business value with employee experience data

 Thanks!

-💡 Tip: If the employee does volunteer to chat about their negative feedback, that’s great.
+💡Tip: If the employee does volunteer to chat about their negative feedback, that's great.
 Try as best you can to remove any managerial hierarchy when giving them the floor.
-First way to do this: Let them pick when, where and how to communicate.
+First way to do this is to let them pick when, where, and how to communicate.
 Also, be prepared to explain your company policy and procedures if this criticism is not something easily resolved.

 This is one of those manager email templates that should be a joy to compose.
-But, it’s no less essential.
-Recognizing achievements in person or email is a big part of what managers should be communicating regularly.
+But, it's no less essential.
+Giving recognition messages in person or email is a big part of what managers should be doing regularly.
 Be specific, have examples ready, and use personal expressions to describe your reaction to their great work.

 Hey _______,